Welcome

 and were a glory of their days.

-There be of them that have left a name behind them,
+There be of them that have left a name behind them, to declare their praises.

 And some there be, which have no memorial;